‘It brings you back there’: For veterans with PTSD, July Fourth can be difficult

 BATTLE CREEK, Mich.
 (WOOD) — With fireworks about to go off across the country this holiday weekend, veterans are reminding people that the celebrations can be extremely difficult for those who have served our country and are struggling with PTSD.

-Brett Larsen, a Marine Corps veteran who has lived with PTSD, spoke to News 8 about his journey and why fireworks can be so damaging for veterans experiencing PTSD.
+Brent Larsen, a Marine Corps veteran who has lived with PTSD, spoke about his journey and why fireworks can be so damaging for veterans experiencing PTSD.

-Larsen served for more than five years — he was part of the invading force into Afghanistan in September of 2001.
-Larsen was in the country for eight months.
+Larsen served for more than five years.
+He was part of the invading force into Afghanistan in September of 2001 and was in the country for eight months.

-“I served in Afghanistan with some very brave men and women,” he told News 8 on Thursday.
+“I served in Afghanistan with some very brave men and women,” he said.
 “We served in combat and saw our fair share of things.
 I got out in late 2003.”

 When he got back, he said he was struggling with school, jobs and relationships.